Policy last updated

 Disability Inclusion Transition Funding (Reference 140)

-The Disability Inclusion reform package introduces a new funding and support model for students with disability over a staged rollout between 2021 to 2025.
+The Disability Inclusion reform package introduced a new funding and support model for students with disability over a staged rollout between 2021 to 2025.
 Refer to: Disability Inclusion Funding and Support.

 Eligibility

 Schools receive a Disability Inclusion Transition Funding allocation for students meeting the applicable eligibility requirements.
-Eligibility requirements vary dependent on the student’s PSD Level.
+Eligibility requirements vary dependent on the student’s PSD Level and their PSD expiration date.

 Disability Inclusion Transition Funding is provided to schools for eligible students in this cohort without an assigned PSD review date until they complete their schooling.